 All news outlets should follow NPR’s lead.
-There is no other way to counter the harm the Orange Hate-Monkey (OHM) is doing to the country other than to shut him off at the source.
+There is no other way to counter the harm that Donald Trump’s bullshit is doing to the country other than to shut him off at the source.
 Don’t air the coronavirus briefings live.
 Edit out his misleading bullshit, then air the medical people talking about real stuff later.
-Save the parsing of Trump’s bullshit for people who want to explain what he says to the people who actually listen to and believe the OHM when he speaks.
+Save the parsing of Trump’s bullshit for people who want to explain what he says to the people who actually listen to and believe his bullshit when he speaks.
 His Stormtrumpers.

 Save the Stormtrumpers?
-Sometimes it is best to let nature take its course; and letting the stupid people who believe the OHM die might be the only way to save democracy in the United States.
+Sometimes it is best to let nature take its course; and letting the stupid people who believe Donald Trump die from their stupidity might be the only way to save democracy in the United States.
 This is a problem that they created.
 It is fitting that they pay the price for their own stupidity.
 Pay the price for relying on a single news source and never bothering to fact-check anything they hear.

 Trump was watching FOX before he stumbled into the presidency, and he’s still watching FOX as a replacement for all his daily briefings before he goes out and repeats the same shit he heard on FOX, shit that they say because he wants them to say it, tells them to say it.
 The problem for both Republicans in general and their president in particular is that they get their information from a source that makes shit up.
 Once you realize this simple fact, it becomes plainly obvious that we cannot allow anything like FOX news to continue to exist.

 Either your information service contains real, factual information, or it can’t be allowed to continue.
 If the creator’s intent is to mislead, then the content should be squelched somehow.
 At the very least it shouldn’t be piped into every American’s home through an infrastructure paid for and maintained by public funds.
 If they go out and make themselves victims on purpose, there is little we can do to protect them from themselves.